-Form S-2: Examples of Loss Exceedance Estimates
+Form S-2A: Examples of Hurricane Loss Exceedance Estimates

+(2012 FHCF Exposure Data)

-Purpose: This form illustrates the modeling organization’s ability of obtaining loss exceedance estimates for a notional risk dataset (Form A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code) and for the 2012 Florida Hurricane Catastrophe Fund aggregate personal and commercial residential zero deductible exposure data.
+Purpose: This form provides the modeling organization’s hurricane loss exceedance estimates for a notional risk dataset (Form A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code) and for the 2012 Florida Hurricane Catastrophe Fund personal and commercial residential zero deductible exposure data.

-Provide estimates of the aggregate personal and commercial insured losses for various probability levels using the notional risk dataset specified in Form A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code, and using the 2012 Florida Hurricane Catastrophe Fund aggregate personal and commercial residential zero deductible exposure data provided in the file named “hlpm2012c.exe.”
-Provide the total average annual loss for the loss exceedance distribution.
-If the modeling methodology does not allow the model to produce a viable answer, please state so and why.
+Provide estimates of the annual aggregate combined personal and commercial insured hurricane losses for various probability levels using the notional risk dataset specified in Form A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code, and using the 2012 Florida Hurricane Catastrophe Fund personal and commercial residential zero deductible exposure data provided in the file named “hlpm2012c.exe.”
+Provide the total average annual hurricane loss for the hurricane loss exceedance distribution.
+If the modeling methodology does not allow the hurricane model to produce a viable answer for certain return periods, state so and why.

-Include Form S-2, Examples of Loss Exceedance Estimates, in a submission appendix.
+B. Include Form S-2A, Examples of Hurricane Loss Exceedance Estimates, in a submission appendix.

 Part A